Undergraduate Transcript Requirement

 For more information, contact the Externship Program Office at (408) 551-3266.

-Santa Clara Law’s J.D. program is not a Distance Education J.D.
-Program, which means that student participation in online courses is subject to limitations set forth by the ABA.
-Specifically, ABA Standard 311 provides that a law school that does not offer a J.D. degree via distance education: (1) may grant a student up to one-third of the credit hours required for the J.D. degree for Distance Education Courses; and (2) up to 10 of those credit hours may be granted during the first one-third of a student’s program of legal education.
+Student participation in online courses is subject to limitations set forth by the ABA.
+Specifically, ABA Standard 306 provides that a law school may grant a student up to 50 percent of the credit hours required for the J.D. degree through Distance Education Courses.
 To assist students in complying with the ABA Distance Education standards, starting in Summer 2023, the law school will designate courses as Distance Education at the time of registration.
 Faculty teaching those courses which have not been designated as Distance Education at the time of registration will make every attempt to ensure any remote instruction does not exceed one-third of the class time.
 However, in rare extenuating circumstances, a course may need to be moved to online, and changed to a Distance Education course, mid-semester.
 If that occurs, students will be notified immediately.
 The ABA Standards provide an exception for students attending courses remotely with accommodations provided under law (such as the Americans with Disabilities Act) or other exceptional circumstances.
 If you wish to seek an accommodation, contact the Office of Accessible Education at Santa Clara University.

 Limitation on Honors Moot Court and Honors Trial Team Units